amusante/landing-page/README.md

 ```
 node server.js [port number -- optional]
 ```
 * Note that additional ports can be defined, simply enter the port number, no flag necessary.
+App will default to port 3000.

+* Navigate to localhost::3000 (replace port number if defined explicitly)

 ## Help